What's closed and where storm shelters are located

 Education

-Florida Atlantic University suspended all non-essential activities on campuses suspended Saturday and Sunday.
-Operations at the Harbor Branch campus in Fort Pierce suspended both days.
+Florida Atlantic University suspended all non-essential activities on campuses suspended Sunday.
+Operations at the Harbor Branch campus in Fort Pierce suspended Sunday.

-Palm Beach State College closed Saturday and Sunday.
+Palm Beach State College closed Sunday.
 Normal operations are scheduled to resume Monday.

 Indian River State College closed all campuses Monday to allow for a complete physical assessment of the college as soon as conditions allow.
 The college expects to reopen on Tuesday once campuses are determined to be safe and secure.